 Freestanding tubs are unique statement pieces but usually require more space than built-in baths.
 Due to the variety of styles, sizes, and shapes, freestanding tubs fit any décor style and are often more comfortable to use.
 However, they can be harder to clean, and installation costs may be higher if you need to add floor supports.

 If you’re ready to shop for free standing tubs, we’ve done the research.
-Click the button below to see the best freestanding bathtubs on the market.
+Here are the best ones currently on the market:

 What are the Pros and Cons of Freestanding Tubs?

 But if you want to learn more about these elegant bathtubs, read on to take a deeper look (no pun intended) at the pros and cons!

 Every bathtub type—whether built-in or freestanding—has pros and cons.
 We’re going to focus on what you might like best and least about a freestanding tub.

 These tubs make a high-impact visual statement.
 Styles range from vintage to contemporary.
 It’s easier to make a statement with a freestanding tub and truly turn your bathroom into a high-end spa.I wondered if these contemporary tubs are at risk of going out of style, so I asked Terin Lewis, a showroom sales consultant at Expressions Home Gallery by Reece in Austin, Texas.
 Here’s what she said:

 “We see a lot of trends come and go but it seems to be more on popular finishes and bathroom fixtures and not tubs themselves, so I don’t think so.
 The popular finishes are we’re seeing a lot of brass and a lot of matte black for the tub fillers and faucets.
 For the most part, for freestanding and even alcove tubs, we’re doing mostly the classic white color.”

 Available in a wide array of shapes including oval, rectangular and circular, as well as in a wide array of bathtub materials, including wood, cast iron, acrylic, and copper.